Teamwork makes the dream work, right?

 Imagine if you had a football team with just one star player.
-Do you think they’d have a good season?
-Sure the quarterback can push the offense.
-But if your defense is a mess, you’ll have a hard time winning many games.
-Then, what if the quarterback gets injured?
+Do you think they’d have a championship season?
+Sure, the quarterback can push the offense.
+But if your defense is a mess, you’ll have a hard time winning games.
+And, what if the quarterback gets hurt?
 There goes the rest of your season, down the tubes.

-Great companies, like any sports team, can’t be carried on the shoulders of a single individual.
-Even if you have a great CEO, every department needs to show effort for your company to succeed.
-This especially rings true during times of change.
-Teamwork is essential to companies’ digital transformation strategies.
+Great companies, like any sport’s team, can’t rest on the shoulders of a single person.
+Even if you have a visionary CEO, every department needs to work together for your company to succeed.
+Especially during times of change.
+Turns out, teamwork is essential to implementing digital transformation strategies.

-Often, companies take on digital transformation without knowing what it really entails.
+Often, companies take on wide-spread digital transformation without knowing what it really entails.
 Departments run in different directions, leaving employees and customers neglected.
-Companies with outdated business models and technology rush to stay in competition, only to lose money and fall further behind in the end.
+Companies with outdated business models and technology rush to keep up with the competition, only to lose money and fall further behind in the end.

 Successful digital transformation strategies start with internal changes

-Digital transformation isn’t only about adding some cool gadgets to check the boxes.
+Digital transformation isn’t just about adding cool gadgets to check off some boxes.
 It should transform the way you work— from the inside, out.
 Digital transformation is about using technology to reinvent your whole business, for your benefit and your customers’.
-McKinsey and Co. found two primary strategies in companies who were successful in their digital transformation:

-1. Successful organizations tend to look inward when making digital transformation strategies.
+1. Successful organizations look inward when making digital transformation strategies.

 Of the companies McKinsey surveyed, 68% wanted to invest in transformation to overhaul their operations.

 Digitalization needs to start with internal change.
-Transformation can’t start with a cool app or gadget for your customers if your internal tools are outdated.
-Without new tech internally, it’s hard to give your customers better experiences.
+Transformation can’t start with a cool app for your customers if your internal tools are outdated and your teams struggle to stay productive.
+Without a better suite of tools for your team, it’s hard to deliver for your customers.
 Especially as customer expectations for support and service rise.

 Look to your contact center tech and how it helps (or hinders) your customer experience.
 Do your agents have the resources they need to help customers?
 Can they pull in data from your CRM and ticketing system to inform interactions?
 Can you coach and train your agents without pulling them away from their queue?